iSOLveIT/mkdocs-pdf-generate/docs/docs/options.md

 Set the revision text in cover page.

+### `csv_name`

+Set the product name for a row in the CSV file.
+The value for this option is used as the title for a particular row in the CSV file.

 ### `toc_txt` (experimental)

 Set to `true` if you want to build a TXT file that contains the Table of Contents of the Markdown file.